absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 3. Docker - Stores the Docker registry url used to specify locations of images that Jenkins uses (e.g. Jenkins agent images)
 4. Shared Resources Namespace - Stores the name of the Subatomic shared resource OpenShift namespace.
 This is used to know which namespace to look for centralised images in.
 5. Maven - This is the default Maven settings used in Maven builds.
+6. Production Access Tokens - This is the service account tokens used to access production environments.
+These are only created if a project associated to the team has been promoted to prod.

 ---
 #### `sub create openshift pvc`